Using a Simulink Project

 Select the main Simulink Project toolstrip tab, the "source control" section contains buttons to perform source control operations such as commit.
 To see more information on the tool being used, click the details button in this section.

-For source control information on individual files (for example modified, checked out), see the SVN column in the file management views.
+For source control information on individual files (for example modified, checked out), see the Git column in the file management views.

 Using Project File Views